iamshadmirza/TheNextBigWriter/js/bubbling-and-capturing.md

 The interactivity of our HTML web page is handled by Javascript.
 This interactivity is nothing but a bunch of events that the HTML elements undergo.
+An event can be something the browser does or something a user does.
+They tell us some change has happened and where it has happened.
+It could an onClick event that indicates something has been clicked.
+Another instance could be an onSubmit event that says that the form has been submitted.

 How well these events are handled decide how user-friendly the web page is.

 Event Bubbling and Event Capturing are two phases of event propagation/flow in Javascript.
 Event flow is basically the order in which the events are received on a web page.
 In Javascript, event flow takes place in three phases -

 1. Capture Phase
 2. Target Phase
 3. Bubble Phase

 This propagation is bidirectional, from the window to the target and back.
 What differentiates these phases is the type of listeners that are called.

 Let's start by understanding Bubbling first.

 ## Event Bubbling:

-** Bubbling is the flow of events where, when an event takes place on an element, it first runs the handler on itself, then on its parent and then on all of its ancestors. **
+Bubbling is the flow of events where, when an event takes place on an element, it first runs the handler on itself, then on its parent and then on all of its ancestors.

 It basically moves up the hierarchy from the innermost element to the outermost element.

 This can be better understood by taking an example -